hibana2077/tradingview_to_exchange/doc/data.md

 - `getAccountDetails`: Get the API settings of a user.
 - `updateAccountDetails`: Update the API settings of a user.
+- `createAccountDetails`: Create the API settings of a user.
+- `deleteAccountDetails`: Delete the API settings of a user.

 ### Logs

+- [X] Done

 #### Columns